yakavetsiv/ac-bo-hackathon.github.io/projects.md

   - Jane Doe (University of Invention)
   - John Smith (Institute of Discovery)

-# Comment these lines to hide these elements
 contributors:
   - Larry Lab (University of Invention)
   - David Data (University of Science)